Shehbaz99/Shehbaz99/README.md

-### Hi there! 👋

-I'm Shehbaz Hussain, a passionate Flutter developer from Gilgit-Baltistan.
-Welcome to my GitHub profile!
+Hello and Welcome! 👋
+I’m Shehbaz Hussain, a skilled Android developer from the beautiful region of Gilgit-Baltistan, Pakistan.
+I specialize in creating mobile apps that are fast, user-friendly, and reliable.

-🔭 I’m currently working on:
+🔭 What I’m working on:

-- Developing exciting Flutter apps
+Building advanced Android apps using Kotlin
-- Improving my skills in Dart and Flutter development
+Improving app performance and user experiences Exploring Flutter to expand my skills in cross-platform development 🌱 What I’m learning and improving:

-🌱 I’m currently learning:
-- Advanced Flutter techniques
-- State management solutions like Provider and Bloc

-💬 Ask me about:
-- Flutter development
-- UI/UX design principles
-- Best practices for mobile app development

-📫 How to reach me:
-- Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/shehbazhussain99/)
-- You can also drop me an email at shehbazhussain399@gmail.com

-😄 Pronouns: He/Him

-⚡ Fun fact: I love experimenting with new Flutter plugins and exploring the latest features in the Flutter framework!

-Let's connect and build amazing Flutter apps together! 🚀
+Modern Android tools like Jetpack libraries and Compose Strong architecture patterns like MVVM and Clean Architecture Cross-platform development with Flutter for flexible app solutions 💬 What I can help with:

+Designing and developing high-quality Android apps Solving challenges in mobile app performance and design Exploring app ideas and bringing them to life
+📫 Contact me here:

+LinkedIn
+Email: shehbazhussain399@gmail.com
+⚡ Why I love what I do:
+I’m passionate about learning and improving every day.
+My focus is on delivering exceptional work that meets global standards and helps solve real-world problems.

+Let’s work together to create amazing mobile solutions! 🚀